-Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentiallyharmful, bacteria may be present.
+Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially-harmful, bacteria may be present.
 Fecal coliforms and E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
 Microbes in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a special health risk for infants, young children, and people with severely compromised immune systems.

 Contaminants (units) MCL Positives Sample Date Typical Source Total Coliform Bacteria 1 Monthly Positive Sample 0 Monthly Naturally present in the environment.
-All samples were negative for Total Coliform Bacteria.
-Fecal Coliform and E. Coli 0 0 Monthly Human and animal fecal waste.
+Fecal Coliform & E. Coli 0 0 Monthly Human and animal fecal waste.